 History of the Early Printed Hebrew Book: Non-Hebrew Printing (Yiddish, Ladino, Spanish, etc.)

 This is a guide to the History of the Early Printed Hebrew Book.
-It was copied with permission from the guide at the University of Pennsylvania, created by Bruce E. Nielsen, and updated for Columbia University by Michelle Chesner
+It was copied with permission from the guide at the University of Pennsylvania, created by Bruce E. Nielsen, and updated for Columbia University by Michelle Margolis

 Printing in non-Hebrew languages